"The ultimate villain of the story, who's causing the problem the heroes must solve."

 Fourze had Gamou Mitsuaki/Sagittarius, who heads Amanogawa High School.
 It is obvious that he has red eyes whenever he wants to.

 Wizard had Wiseman, who is really an alter ego of none other than the White Wizard.
-Unfortunately for him, Sora/Gremlin steals his weapon and becomes Evolved Gremlin, becoming the final Big Bad of the show.

 The Legend Of Dick And Dom: The Beastmaster is a mysterious entity behind many of the protagonists' setbacks in season two (showing up- without his identity being revealwed- at the end of each episode to punish the villains who failed to stop them).
 He is revealed as the antagonist for season three.